 Many presentations of what is often referred to as "Einstein's spooky action at a distance" do not grasp the strangeness of the quantum phenomena.
-You hear statements such as "Suppose the outcome of Alice's measurement is random.
+You hear statements like "Suppose the outcome of Alice's measurement is random.
 Suppose further Bob who is far away from Alice (say, spatially separated under strict Einstein locality conditions), also registers a random outcome.
 Yet, through some kind of 'quantum magic', Bob's and Alice's outcomes turn out to be the exact opposite of one another".
 Such claims add to the quantum hocus-pocus that is staged for a lay audience willing to believe that, finally, at the end of a long road of rationality, physics has recovered magic, mysticism, and esoterics.

 Indeed, such relational phenomena as described in the previous paragraph, can also be realized by entirely classical means.
-All that is necessary is that both parties-Alice and Bob-use (hidden) shares that encode opposite directions.
-This can be conducted even for all conceivable directions Alice and Bob might measure.
+All that is necessary is that both parties- Alice and Bob-use (hidden) shares that encode opposite directions.
+This can be done even for all conceivable directions Alice and Bob might measure.
 For instance, Peres introduced the following "bomb" example [1]: consider an (intact) bomb that has an angular momentum of zero initially.
-Then, the bomb explodes into two fragments with non-zero opposite angular momenta (because of the conservation of angular momentum).
+Then the bomb explodes into two fragments with non-zero opposite angular momenta (because of conservation of angular momentum).
 These fragments can serve as shares for Alice and Bob.
-They can measure the dichotomic observables $A_a = \operatorname{sgn}(\mathbf{J} \cdot \mathbf{a})$ and $B_b = \operatorname{sgn}(-\mathbf{J} \cdot \mathbf{b})$ based on the respective angular momenta $\mathbf{J}$ and $-\mathbf{J}$ along the directions encoded by (unit) vectors a and b on their side.
+They can measure the dichotomic observables $A{\mathbf{a}} = \operatorname{sgn}(\mathbf{J} \cdot \mathbf{a})$ and $B{\mathbf{b}} = \operatorname{sgn}(-\mathbf{J} \cdot \mathbf{b})$ based on the respective angular momenta J and $-\mathbf{J}$ along the directions encoded by (unit) vectors a and b on their side.
 If Alice's and Bob's measurement directions coincide-that is, if $\mathbf{a} = \mathbf{b}$ -then we obtain a perfect relational encoding: whenever Alices measures the outcome +1, Bob obtains the outcome -1, and vice versa.
-So if their share-the angular momenta ±J of the bomb fragments-is supposed to be uniformly distributed and occur randomly, then Peres' exploding bomb can perform ome of the "magic" that is allegedly ascribed to the quanta.
+So if their share-the angular momenta $\pm \mathbf{J}$ of the bomb fragments-is supposed to be uniformly distributed and occur randomly, then Peres' exploding bomb can perform some of the "magic" that is allegedly ascribed to the quanta.

-To fully appreciate the quantum strangeness as compared to classical models such as Peres' bomb scenario, recall that the joint probability of two events A and B is (symmetrically with respect to exchange of A and B) defined as the probability P(A and B) =P(A given B)P(B) = P(B given A)P(A).
+To fully appreciate the quantum strangeness as compared to classical models such as Peres' bomb scenario recall that the joint probability of two events Aand B is (symmetrically with respect to exchange of A and B) defined as the probability P(A and B) =P(A given B)P(B) = P(B given A)P(A).
 Furthermore, two events A and B are (again symmetrically with respect to exchange of A and B) defined to be independent if the occurrence of A has no influence on the probability of B, and vice versa; that is, P(B given A) = P(B)as well as P(A given B) = P(A).
-Therefore, the aforementioned joint probability of two independent events is the product of their probabilities, that is, P(A and B) = P(A)P(B).
-Note that this does not exclude relational dependencies on the outcome level: occurrence
+Therefore, the aforementioned joint probability of two independent events is the product of their probabilities, that is, P(A and B) =P(A)P(B).
+Note that this does not exclude relational dependencies on the outcome level: occurrence of A "here" could well alter or even completely determine the occurrence of B "there", regardless of the (space-time) distance between A and B.